yugabyte/yugabyte-db/docs/content/v1.3/develop/ecosystem-integrations/kairosdb.md

 showAsideToc: true
 ---

 [KairosDB](http://kairosdb.github.io/) is a Java-based time-series metrics API that leverages Cassandra as it's underlying distributed database.
-This page shows how it can be integrated with Yugabyte DB's Cassandra-compatible YCQL API.
+This page shows how it can be integrated with YugabyteDB's Cassandra-compatible YCQL API.

 ## 1. Start local cluster

-Follow [Quick Start](../../../quick-start/) instructions to run a local Yugabyte DB cluster.
-Test Yugabyte DB's Cassandra API as [documented](../../quick-start/test-cassandra/) so that you can confirm that you have a Cassandra service running on `localhost:9042`.
+Follow [Quick Start](../../../quick-start/) instructions to run a local YugabyteDB cluster.
+Test YugabyteDB's Cassandra API as [documented](../../quick-start/test-cassandra/) so that you can confirm that you have a Cassandra service running on `localhost:9042`.

 ## 2. Download KairosDB